Quick Summary

 - Security features: Laravel security practices help protect your customer data.

 Building a CRM with Laravel offers a powerful and cost-effective way to manage your customer relationships.
-So how do you go about building the customer relationship management system with Laravel?
-Well, you can either consult with dedicated Laravel developers or follow the process elaborated in the next section.
+So, how do you go about building the customer relationship management system with Laravel?

 How to Build a CRM with Laravel?